techytoes/Multiplayer-Quiz/README.md

-# Quizizz
+# Multiplayer Quiz

-This project is made as a part of assignment for the backend intern position at Quizizz.
+This is a multiplayer Quiz based web application.

 ### Steps to run server -